Scroll down for your cheat sheet

 Whichever mode you use, changing aperture has an effect on depth of field.
 Depth of field concerns the extent to which different areas in the scene are rendered in focus, and a photographer will typically use a medium or small aperture to achieve more definition throughout.
 Depth of field does, however, also depend on other factors, such as where you focus in the scene.

-Read more: Cheat sheet: How to read a histogram (opens in new tab)
+Read more: Cheat sheet: How to affect depth of field (opens in new tab)

 There are issues with using both very small and very wide apertures, so you need to judge this from scene to scene to understand which setting is most appropriate.
 Wide apertures are great for isolating subjects from their backgrounds, but images can be softer at these settings due to an effect known as spherical aberration.

-Particularly wide apertures can also be tricky to use in bright conditions, as your camera may not be able to use a fast enough shutter speed to keep everything exposed correctly, which leads to overexposed images.
+Particularly wide apertures can also be tricky to use in bright conditions, as your camera may not be able to use a fast enough shutter speed to keep everything exposed correctly, which leads to overexposed images (unless you use an ND filter (opens in new tab)).

 Small apertures, meanwhile, can make an effect known as diffraction more prominent, which also has a softening effect on images.
 These apertures are also harder to use when hand-holding a camera, as the smaller the aperture the longer the shutter speed you need – and at some point you simply won't be able to hold it steady enough to produce a sharp image.
 Here, a tripod or an effective image stabilization system can help.